smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Excel Concatenation Formula Generator/readme.md

 print_columns_up_to(column_name)
 ```

-:mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue!
+:mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc., please report an issue!
 No detail is too small, and I appreciate all the help.

 :smile:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Happy coding!